-If you’re like many business owners, you might find yourself putting off certain tasks, actions or decisions until after the Christmas break.
-Here’s your festive inspiration to take action now.
+If you’re like many business owners at the end of a busy year, you might find yourself putting off certain tasks, actions or decisions until after the festive break.
+However, sometimes there’s no time like the (Christmas) present to wrap up properly and ‘sleigh’ the end of the year.

-We asked our business adviser, Peter Frey, for his thoughts on what kind of actions business owners tend to delay at this time of year – and what to do instead.
+We asked our business adviser, Marie, for her thoughts on what kind of actions business owners tend to delay at this time of year – and for some festive inspiration to act now!

 Don’t delay…